What is an industrial water chiller?

 The process goes as follows:

-1. The compressor acts by compressing refrigerant gas (such as R-410A or R-134a), which in turn increases its pressure and temperature.
+1. Compressor: The compressor acts by compressing refrigerant gas (such as R-410A or R-134a), which in turn increases its pressure and temperature.

-2. The high-pressure, high-temperature refrigerant gas then flows to the condenser, where it releases heat and condenses into a high-pressure liquid.
+2. Condenser: The high-pressure, high-temperature refrigerant gas then flows to the condenser, where it releases heat and condenses into a high-pressure liquid.

-4. The resulting substance flows to the evaporator, where it absorbs heat from the water that needs to be cooled.
+4. Evaporator: The resulting substance flows to the evaporator, where it absorbs heat from the water that needs to be cooled.
 This heat transfer occurs as the water passes through a heat exchanger that is in contact with the evaporator coils.

-6. The low-pressure, low-temperature refrigerant gas then returns to the compressor.
+5. Circulation: The chilled water is circulated back to the application (space or process) that requires cooling.
+The low-pressure, low-temperature refrigerant gas then returns to the compressor.
 The cycle is ready to be repeated as needed.

-Industrial water chiller vs. air-cooled water chillers
+Industrial water chillers vs. air-cooled water chillers

-As opposed to water-cooled chillers, chiller systems based on air use ambient air to cool the hot refrigerant gas through a system that relies on a condenser and fans.
+Air-based systems, unlike water-cooled chillers, use ambient air to cool the hot refrigerant gas through a system that relies on a condenser and fans.
+However, there are many benefits of opting for an industrial water chiller

-There are many benefits of opting for an industrial water chiller, namely their increased energy efficiency and smaller size, as well as their tendency to have a larger life cycle and be extremely reliable.
-Additionally, they present robust, network-based control systems that also make them easer to customize to meet each project’s needs.
+Industrial water chillers are more energy efficient and smaller in size, as well as tend to have a longer life cycle and are extremely reliable.
+In addition, they feature robust, network-based control systems that also make them easy to customise to meet the needs of each project.

-On the other hand, a water industrial chiller is only advisable for projects where a constant and cheap water source is available.
-As such, the increased energy efficiency might not be a good enough reason to make the choice if the need to avoid water consumption is a priority.
-For instance, a recent Araner project in Saudi Arabia showed how crucial water savings can be achieved through the use of air-cooled chillers, which offer added benefits such as more economic installation and maintenance costs.
+For instance, a recent ARANER project in Saudi Arabia showed how crucial water savings can be achieved through the use of air-cooled chillers, which offer added benefits such as cheaper installation and maintenance costs.

 Get in touch with our team to learn more about industrial water chiller systems and how to pick the right solution for your project.